 Safety Tips for Using Money in Dubai

 - Dubai is extremely safe, but it’s still wise to carry cash in a money belt or secure wallet.
+For travelers who want something lighter, a slim running belt like this one can safely carry your cash and cards without adding bulk.

 - Always double-check receipts—especially in busy tourist spots.